OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 It is important to select a technology that is robust enough to reliably service traffic from:

 - Users (e.g. SSH keys, root account passwords).
-In an incident response scenario users expect to be provisioned with credentials rapidly so they can recover services that have gone offline.
+In an incident response scenario users expect to be provisioned with credentials rapidly, so they can recover services that have gone offline.
 Having to wait for credentials could impact the responsiveness of the operations team.
 - Applications (e.g. database credentials and API keys).
 If the service is not preferment it could degrade the availability of dependent applications or increase application startup times.

 Within a large organisation such a service could receive a huge volume of requests.

 ### 2.2 Centralize and Standardize

-Secrets used by your DevOps teams for your applications might be consumbed differently, then then secrets stored by your marketeers or your SRE team.
-When consumers and/or producers of a secret are not catered to their needs, you often will find the secret badly maintained within the organization.
+Secrets used by your DevOps teams for your applications might be consumed differently, then secrets stored by your marketeers or your SRE team.
+When consumers and/or producers of a secret are not catered to their needs, you often find the secret badly maintained within the organization.
 Therefore, it is key that you standardize and centralize the secrets management solution.
 This can still mean that you centralize to multiple secret management solutions.
 For instance: your cloud native development teams choose to use the solution provided by the cloud provider, while your private cloud uses a third party solution, and everybody has an account for a selected password manager.
-By making sure that the teams standardize the interaction with these different solutions, they remain maintainable and usable in the eevent of an incident.
+By making sure that the teams standardize the interaction with these different solutions, they remain maintainable and usable in the event of an incident.
 Even when a company centralizes its secrets management to just one solution, you will still often have to secure the master secret of that secrets management solution in a secondary secrets management solution.
-For instance: a cloud provider its facilitiies can be used to store secrets, but then the root/master credentials of that cloud provider need to be stored somewher else.
+For instance: a cloud provider its facilities can be used to store secrets, but then the root/master credentials of that cloud provider need to be stored somewhere else.

 Standardization should at least include: secrets life cycle management, Authentication, Authorization, and Accounting of the secrets management solution, and life cycle management of the secrets management solution itself.
 Note that it should be immediately clear to an organization where a secret is used for and where to find it.
-The more places are used for secrets management, the more evident it is to have some documentation accross the various secret management solutions to identify which solution is responsible for which (group of) of secrets.
+The more places are used for secrets management, the more evident it is to have some documentation across the various secret management solutions to identify which solution is responsible for which (group of) of secrets.

 ### 2.3 Fine Grained Access-Control List (ACL)